Learn more about us and our recent activities

 For a more detailed description of the development and the handover, please visit the official report of the Swiss Army on the following webpage.

 On the innovation day of 2022, a delegation consisting among others of the Government Councillor Carmen Walker Späh, the Government Councillor Christian Vitta and the President of the Swiss Confederation Ignazio Cassis visited the Innovation Park Zurich as well as our office at Büro Zürich.
 Here we had the chance to present our project and goals for the future.

-The Master Thesis of Jonas Wüst tackles the underwater localization problem by combining the technology of multiple positioning sensors like DVL, Underwater GPS and AHRS with a state of the art sensor fusion algorithm called GTSAM.
+The Master Thesis of Jonas Wüst tackles the underwater localization problem by combining the technology of multiple positioning sensors like DVL, Underwater GPS and AHRS with a state-of-the-art sensor fusion.
 The goal is to increase the accuracy, precision and stability of underwater localization while keeping the flexibility and maneuverability of the system high.
-This step brings the robots of Tethys Robotics closer to autonomy as well as to mapping the environment.
-If you are interested in this topic, please do not hesitate in contacting us.
+This step brings the robots of Tethys Robotics closer to autonomy and to map the environment.
+If you are interested in this topic, please do not hesitate to contact us.

 After one year of testing, the main UUV of Tethys Robotics gets a redesign to be ready for the next level.
 The main improvements concern the manoeuvrability and stability in the water while still being able to add further sensors and tools.
 Proteus will now be even more agile, robust and faster than before.

 KORMARINE 2021 is the International Marine, Shipbuilding, Offshore, Oil & Gas Exhibition in Bexco, Busan, South Korea.
 The exhibition will take place from 19. – 21.
 October in a hybrid format, online and on-site.
 We will be taking part online and in collaboration with Switzerland Global Enterprise (S-GE) on-site who will represent us there.
 We are really excited to be part of this event and will hopefully see you there.